SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-04-ahmetem-livestreaming-telematic.md

 Massive development in network technologies and passing through a strong pandemic make telematic performances more and more common every day.
 Today, splitting your band to different locations and playing music *together* and *in real-time* is not a big deal.
 It's not only that the performers are lazy for a meet-up in a concert hall, but also the audience is becoming more *remote* in time.
 If you want your show to reach people, you may have to live stream your telematic show!

 When it comes to streaming a _telematic_ performance, a couple of things may be essential.
 Primarily how you represent multiple venues may be crucial in terms of transmitting a telematic feel.
 Also, being aware of technical obstacles may help you on the go.
-In this blog post, I gather thoughts and advice based on my experience and observations on telematic concerts throughout the first semester in MCT.
+In this blog post, I gather thoughts and advice based on my experience and observations on telematic concerts throughout the first semester in SMC.

 # Equipment
 There are tons of equipment that can go well in your streaming setup.
 However, you can perform an excellent live stream with just a few.
 Below are lists of _must-have_ and _good-to-have_ equipment.
 You don't need any specific equipment when live streaming a telematic show.
 But remember that quality streaming/recording starts with the right equipment.